 The Origins of the “Gateway Drug”

 The term “gateway drug” is not exactly new.
 In fact, its origins date back to 1984, during the renewed war on drugs that occurred during Ronald Reagan’s presidency.
-The phrase was coined by Dr. Robert L. DuPont Jr. in his book Getting Tough on Gateway Drugs: A Guide for the Family.
+Dr. Robert L. DuPont Jr. coined this phrase in his book Getting Tough on Gateway Drugs: A Guide for the Family.
 In his literature, he notes that individuals who do not use marijuana are unlikely to experiment with harder drugs, although he stopped short of making the claim that marijuana itself increases the likelihood of further drug use.

 DuPont’s writings did posit that youths who do not use alcohol or tobacco likely will not make the leap to illegal substances, like marijuana.
 However, this gap in legality appears to be behind the identification of marijuana as a gateway drug instead of its more common legal counterparts.
 Despite the lack of clinical evidence supporting these findings, the concept of a gateway drug still perpetuates to this day and is often used to argue for continued legal penalties for those who use, possess, or distribute marijuana.